jenkinsci/blueocean-plugin/README.md

 ## blueocean-web

 BlueOcean Web module, everything interesting web related lives here.
 If you are doing web, you want to be in here.
-You probably want to look at the README for this.
+You probably want to look at the README for this for how to play with it.

 ## blueocean-plugin